 The Temple was still standing so it was easy to rationalize that since God had given us the Temple for Atonement, where our sins could be covered, one could still believe in their heart Yeshua is Messiah but continue to offer sacrifices with family and friends there.

-We live in a day when the Temple has been destroyed.
 Those who embrace the promised New Covenant, know that without the shedding of Blood there is no atonement.

 But what if you lived in the days when the Temple still stood?
 When biblically ordained sacrifices were still being offered by the Biblical appointed priests.